webbertakken/k8s-ckad-reference/README.md

 - 2 hours hands-on, solving "hard" problems
 - A proctor watches you perform the exam live
-- You can only access specific pages
+- You can only access specific pages (listed below)

 #### Environment